 About Paradise Roller Girls

-Paradise Roller Girls is a women's flat rack roller derby league based out of Hilo, Hawai'i.
+Paradise Roller Girls is a Women's Flat Track Roller Derby (WFTDA) league based out of Hilo, Hawai'i.
 The league began at the end of February 2010 with a small group of thrill-seeking women looking for a little fun in a quiet town.

 Paradise Roller Girls is a Women's Flat-Track Roller Derby amateur sports league based in Hilo.
 What started with just a dozen women in early 2010 has blossomed into an island-wide league of more than 50 members from diverse backgrounds.
 We are your mothers, sisters, aunts, cousins, daughters and friends.
 Our league is focused on promoting healthy and athletic lifestyles while giving back through community service, outreach, and charity.

 Paradise Roller Girls is open to members of all ages, skill and fitness levels.
 While PRG skaters must be female, we welcome both men and women to fulfill roles as non-skating officials and skating referees.
 All that we ask for is a positive attitude, dedication and desire to compete.
 Like most flat-track leagues, Paradise Roller Girls is an amateur sports league, meaning that the athletes are not paid - we do it for the love of the sport.

 Paradise Roller Girls raises money through event ticket sales, sponsorship from local businesses, membership fees, donations and fundraising events — such as silent auctions and carwashes.
 Our funding is used to pay venue fees, insurance, marketing and advertising, pay for uniforms and training camps, supplies, and for travel to send the team to neighbor islands or the mainland to compete.
 PRG is pursuing non-profit status.
 To find out how you can support PRG, check out our sponsorship packages.